Anupam-dagar/baileys/docs/tutorial.md

 ## Testing the polls app

 ### Creating a poll
-To create a poll, we will be using the `POST` endpoint `/api/polls` with the following request body
+To create a poll, use the `POST` endpoint `/api/polls` with the following request body:
 ```json
 {
   "title": "Which is your favourite programming language"
 }
 ```
-You should see the following response
+You should receive the following response:
 ```json
 {
    "status": {